 "I wish I’d known about the Junior Lawyers Division sooner."

 As a trainee solicitor at Morrisons Solicitors, Alexandra remembers all too well the struggle to enter the legal profession and is keen to provide the sort of help and support she received from Surrey JLD members.

 In her previous volunteer work for her local Citizens Advice Bureau, Alexandra ran its website and social media, so we are very pleased to have someone with her experience.
-She administers our Instagram page and works with Martin to ensure we continue to reach aspiring and junior lawyers across Surrey and beyond.
+She administers our Instagram page and works with Tabitha to ensure we continue to reach aspiring and junior lawyers across Surrey and beyond.